mrc176/Habit-Tracker/README.md

 Bridgett - We were able to create working code that is presentable.<br>

+Caitlyn - The group was really supportive of eachother and unerstanding of eachother's personal life outside of school. <br>

 Temi - Despite all issues, we were still able to present two funcitoning halves of the project that were built from scratch.<br>

 ## What Might Be Impeding Us From Doing Better?<br>